 “The soft-hearted Markandeya Rishi replied, ‘Since you have unhesitatingly spoken the truth, I shall tell you about a day of fasting that will greatly benefit you.
 If you fast on the Ekadasi that falls in the dark fortnight of the month of Ashada, you will be freed from this terrible curse.’
 Hearing the remedy of his abysmal woes, Hemamali fell to the ground in deep gratitude and repeatedly offered humble obeisances to the great sage.
 Markandeya Rishi lifted Hemamali to his feet, filling him with inexpressible joy.

 “As instructed by the sage, Hemamali observed the Ekadasi fast and assumed his previous, handsome Yaksha body.
 He then returned home, where he lived happily with his wife.”

 Lord Sri Krishna concluded, “You can see, O Yudhishthira, that fasting on Yogini Ekadasi is very auspicious.
 Whatever merit is earned by feeding eighty-eight thousand brahmanas is obtained simply by observing a strict fast on Yogini Ekadasi.
 This sacred Ekadasi destroys heaps of past sinful reactions and makes the performer most pious.
 O King, this is the glory of the pure Yogini Ekadasi.”

-This year Pandava Nirjala Ekadasi falls on 29 June 2019.
+This year Yogini Ekadasi falls on 17 June 2020.